rbergstein/4061-PA4/README.md

 ## Changes to Makefile

-(filler)
+None for inter submission.

 ## Individual Contributions:

 Ryan: Created a group github repository to collectively work out of and set up the project files and README document.
+Wrote initial code to set up the client side as well as created the server side.

 Marwa:

 Basma: